Moreland City Council uses the Capital Improved Value (CIV) as its valuation base to calculate rates.

 How properties are valued

-Qualified valuers analyse all sales that occur between revaluations to determine levels of value.
-This is then applied to each individual property in Moreland.
+Qualified valuers analyse all sales that occur between revaluations to determine the new valuations.
+These are then applied to each individual property in Moreland.

 The valuation of a property is based on: